Astrofriend's homepage

 Weather : clear sky, no Moon, temperature +2 degrees Celsius

 Site : Sweden, Stockholm, Björnö Nature reservation.
-Bortle class 4
+Bortle 4

 Comment : Desperately seeking interesting objects.
 I found one more galaxy cluster, centered the camera around the galaxy IC 4020, a small and weak galaxy.
 To find what's there I need some help from a plate solving Astrometry.net: IC 4020 plate solved.
 The bright star near center belongs to the constellation Canes Venatici.